kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

  - SingleFlakes
  - FlakeThreads (Trails)

-This effect has an option to have its movement controlled by a 4-point spline, which allows building complex trajectories, like whirls, seen on the right video below:
+This effect includes an option to have its movement controlled by a 4-point spline, allowing for complex trajectories - such as swirling motions, as seen in the right-hand video below.

  <div class="video-row vid-2" >
 	<video autoplay muted loop>